threadmapper/ViennaRNA/README.md

 After that, you can compile and install the ViennaRNA Package as if obtained from the distribution tarball.

-An example for testing under a singularity container the defiition file is under packaging directory.
+An example for testing with a singularity container the definition file is under packaging directory.